Designing a service to build community resilience and personal resilience for Australians in regional and remote areas

 Diving Deep into existing research

-1. "Children and young people's experience of Disaster" from the Office of the Advocate from Children and Young People (ACYP)
+1. "Children and Young People's Experience of Disaster" from the office of the Advocate for Children and Young People (ACYP)

 What builds community resilience?